Water Efficiency Certificate

 Is your property Water Efficient?

-Rental properties are considered water efficient if certain water fixtures & taps meet the standards listed below.
+Rental properties are considered water efficient if certain water fixtures and taps meet the standards listed below.

-All internal cold water taps, except those service the bath & dishwasher, deliver a maximum of 9 liters of water per minute.
+All internal cold water taps, except those service the bath and dishwasher, deliver a maximum of 9 liters of water per minute.

 Shower heads are to have a maximum flow rate of 9 litres per minute.